duplisea/gslea/README.md

 portion of the Gulf is surveyed by the Gulf Region in Moncton and with a different survey gear.

-There are also some broad climatirc, oceangraphic and atmospheric indices in the database (coded with EAR=-1) such as the North Atlantic Osciallation.
+There are also some broad climatic, oceangraphic and atmospheric indices in the database (coded with EAR=-1) such as the North Atlantic Osciallation.
 We have presently reserved EAR=0 for GSL scale indices even though there are none in the database yet.